mnassma-blip/EnergyTradeMarket/README.md

 # EnergyTradeMarket
 Decision Making System for P2P Energy Trading in Energy Market code available for academic/non-commercial use only

+## How to cite If you use this code, please cite: N. Mohandes, S. Bayhan, A. Sanfilippo and H. Abu-Rub, "Decentralized PV Energy Trading: A Case Study of Residential Households in Qatar," IEEE Access, vol. 12, pp. 153457–153470, 2024, doi: 10.1109/ACCESS.2024.3479270

 ## What the model does
 A NetLogo agent-based model of a peer-to-peer household energy market.
 Each household ("prosumer") has hourly solar generation and demand; the model runs